-Hey guys!
-Welcome to this video on Parallel and Perpendicular lines.
+Hey, guys!
+Welcome to this video on parallel and perpendicular lines.

 Lines are everywhere you look.
 Lines are formed on ceilings in classrooms, bedrooms, or whatever room you’re in.
-Lines are on the roads we drive on, lines are on the signs we read, the paper we write on, lines are EVERYWHERE.
+Lines are on the roads we drive on, lines are on the signs we read, the paper we write on; lines are everywhere.

-But understanding, and being able to identify what type of lines they are is a very important tool in the world.
-Architects and Engineers, (people who design buildings) need to know the types of lines so that they can build buildings that are safe, strong, stable, and won’t randomly fall down on all the people inside.
+But understanding and being able to identify what type of lines they are is a very important tool in the world.
+Architects and engineers, people who design buildings, need to know the types of lines so that they can build buildings that are safe, strong, stable, and won’t randomly fall down on all the people inside.

-Now, let’s take a look at two of the most important types of lines: Parallel and perpendicular lines.
+Now, let’s take a look at two of the most important types of lines: parallel and perpendicular lines.

 Parallel lines are lines that run alongside each other but never intersect or cross with each other.
 Train tracks form parallel lines.
-The white lines on both sides of the road are parallel lines.
+The white lines on both sides of the road form parallel lines.

-Let’s look at some examples.
+Let’s take a look at some examples.

-Are these lines Parallel or Perpendicular?
+Are these lines parallel or perpendicular?

-Perpendicular, because the lines intersect and form a 90 degree angle, or right, angle.
+Perpendicular, because the lines intersect and form a 90-degree angle, or right angle.

 Now, what type of lines are these?